google/WebFundamentals/src/site/monetization/ad-monetization/include-ads.markdown

 collection: ad-monetization
 key-takeaways:
   tldr:
     - To submit a Google AdSense application, you must be 18, have a Google Account, and address.
+If you don't already have one, create an AdSense account.
     - Your website must be live before submitting an application, and the website content must comply with Adsense policies.
-    - Make sure your ads match the user's device; create responsive ad units.
+    - Create responsive ad units to ensure that your ads fit, no matter what device a user views them on.
-    - Configure your payment settings so that you are eligible to receive payments.
+    - Verify payment settings and wait for the money to start rolling in.
-    - You will only receive payments once your account reaches the payment threshold.
 notes:
   multipleunits:
     - To include more than one ad on a page in your site, create responsive ad units for each ad.